-Any Montana high school student (public, private, or home school) that’s a resident can sign up below.
+Any Montana Middle or High school student (public, private, or home school) that’s a resident can sign up below.
 Learn at your own pace, there’s no cost for the first 90 days.

-CodeMontana is a statewide program for high school students that teaches computer programming and can reward them with cool prizes along the way.
+CodeMontana is a statewide program for Middle and High school students that teaches computer programming and can reward them with cool prizes along the way.
 The goal is to prepare Montana Youth for high paying careers in technology here in Montana.

 When does CodeMontana start?

-CodeMontana starts September 17th, 2013, but students can sign up at any time until the end of April 2014.
-CodeMontana concludes at the end of the 2013-2014 school year.
+CodeMontana started September 17th, 2013, but students can sign up at any time.
+CodeMontana will run at least through the 2015 school year.

 How does the CodeMontana program work?